Second Sermon in a Three-Part Series: Parables – Stories that Read Us

 We aren’t good at judging between wheat and weeds – that’s God’s job anyway.
 And that brings us back to that first question: why doesn’t God do something now about the evil we see everywhere?
 Where is judgment when you need it?

-This is one of only three parables for which Jesus gives a detailed explanation in Matthew’s gospel.
-We heard the first one last week, about the good seed spread lavishly on four types of soil.
-Next week, we will hear the parable of the net, along with some shorter parables about the kingdom of God.
+This is one of only three parables for which Jesus gives a detailed explanation in Matthew’s gospel, and they are all right here in chapter 13.
+The parable of the Sower, about the good seed spread lavishly on four types of soil, is the first one.
+Verses 47-50 give us the parable of the net, where the good fish are separated from the bad fish.

 This is the “already-not yet” reality of Christ’s kingdom.
 The kingdom has already broken into our world in the person of Jesus Christ, and is already at work among us through the Holy Spirit.
 But the kingdom has not yet reached its completion.
 The kingdom is becoming – like seed planted in a field.

 We might wonder, “How can this be the kingdom of God, if evil is still present?”
-And that might raise even more questions: Why do we still see racial inequality?
+And that might raise even more questions: Why do we still see racism in our society?
 Why is there still poverty?
 Why does disease still claim so many lives?
-Where is God in the suffering?
+Where is God in the midst of suffering?
+Why do people reject Jesus?
 Why isn’t judgment happening?
-Why do people reject Jesus?
+When will God get around to making things right?

 You see, Jesus hasn’t switched metaphors arbitrarily.
-Last week, he described the abundant generosity of a God who sows seeds lavishly everywhere, even on soil where it might not flourish.
+In the parable of the Sower, he described the abundant generosity of a God who sows seeds lavishly everywhere, even on soil where it might not flourish.
 In today’s parable, the soil is the world, and the children of God are the good seed being scattered with abandon, to exponentially increase the kingdom while there is still time.

-Again, it’s a question of generosity – giving abundantly to heal the world and increase God’s reign, or scarcity – insisting on our own importance, getting our own way, taking whatever we can get by whatever means.
-The good grain gives, the weeds take.
-Which are you?
+Like the story of the sower, this story asks a question of generosity: Are we living out of abundance, sharing generously to heal the world and increase God’s reign, or are we operating out of scarcity – insisting on our own importance, getting our own way, taking whatever we can get by whatever means?

 But here’s the good news about parables: you can only push a metaphor so far before it stops making sense.
 We can’t change ourselves from weeds to wheat anymore than we can change ourselves from rocky, thorny ground into good soil.
 But Jesus can.

-Jesus invites you to turn away from your scarcity into Christ’s abundance, away from your focus on getting what you want toward receiving the infinite grace and forgiveness God offers you in Christ Jesus.
+Jesus invites us to turn away from a mindset of scarcity into Christ’s abundance, away from focusing on getting what we want toward receiving the infinite grace and forgiveness God offers each of us in Christ Jesus.

 We live in the meantime, in the already-not yet.
-The kingdom is becoming … and we can be part of that kingdom.
+The kingdom is becoming … and Christ invites us to be part of that kingdom.
 The kingdom comes with limitless grace in the midst of an evil world.
-As we receive that grace, we can offer Christ to others with the same kind of abundant generosity God has offered to us.
+As we receive that grace, we can offer it to others with the same kind of abundant generosity God has offered grace to us in the person of Jesus Christ.

 So take a moment to examine your own heart right now.
-Who have you already decided is a ‘weed’ to be excluded from fellowship in Christ’s church?
-Who have you nurtured so that their roots in faith are strong?
+Who have you already decided is a ‘weed,’ someone you might have excluded from fellowship in Christ’s church?
+Who have you nurtured so their roots in faith are strong?
 Who has nurtured your own faith, and helped you to grow in Christ?
 How can your life – this week – show others that God’s kingdom is alive in you?
-Let’s pray.

 [1] Klyne Snodgrass, Stories with Intent: A Comprehensive Guide to the Parables of Jesus, 198.